Akora-IngDKB/carrier_info/README.md

 ## ✨ Contribution

+PR's are needed to make this plugin standard.
  Lots of PR's would be needed to make this plugin standard, as for iOS there's a permanent limitation for getting the exact data usage, there's only one way arount it and it's super complex.